-Testwork conducted on Reward's Kumpupintil Lake ("KP Lake") Resource2 brine indicated that following evaporation of Resource brine to K saturation point of (ca. 45g/l K) treatment with Gypsum via the Reward Process method provided a first pass K recovery to Syngenite product of around 40%.
+Earlier testwork conducted on the KP Lake Resource brine indicated that following evaporation of Resource brine to K saturation point of (ca. 45g/l K) treatment with Gypsum via the Reward Process method provided a first pass K recovery to Syngenite product of around 40%.
 Importantly, the 40% recovery figure for brines of composition similar to that of the KP Lake Resource brine, is possible without redissolution of precrystallised salts.